 Climate in the UAE

-Another major adjustment for many expats will be the stifling summer temperatures and desert heat.
+Another considerable adjustment for many expats will be the stifling summer temperatures and desert heat.
 Temperatures can average 100°F (40°C) during summer, peaking in August.
 Many expats plan long family holidays during this period to escape the uncomfortably hot conditions.

 Official name: United Arab Emirates (UAE)